ndelangen/nomic/README.md

 For example, it is not possible to review one own's PR.

-There are also [soft rules](./docs/SOFT_RULES.md), that are not enforceable by code.
+There are [soft rules](./docs/SOFT_RULES.md), that are not enforceable by code.
 These can also be edited via pull requests.

 ## What can you expect?